Trans-dimensional Hamiltonian model selection and parameter estimation from sparse, noisy data: Acknowledgments

 \section{Acknowledgments}

-We thank F. Joseph Heremans, Mykyta Onizhuk, Daniel Sanz-Alonso, Nathan Waniorek, Christopher Egerstrom, and Benjamin Pingault for useful discussions.
+We thank F. Joseph Heremans, Mykyta Onizhuk, Daniel Sanz-Alonso, Nathan Waniorek, Christopher Egerstrom, Benjamin Pingault, and Christina Ioannou for useful discussions.
 A.N.P. acknowledges support from the DOE CSGF under Award Number DE-SC0022158.
 This research used resources of the University of Chicago Research Computing Center.
+This work was supported by AFOSR Grant No. FA9550-22-1-0370.